CMSgov/dpc-app/README.md

 In order to encrypt and decrypt configuration variables, you must create a `.vault_password` file in this repository root directory and in the `/dpc-go/dpc-attribution` directory.
 Contact another team member to gain access to the vault password.

-**IMPORTANT:** Files containing sensitive information are enumerated in the `.secrets` file in this directory.
+**Important Note:** Files containing sensitive information are enumerated in the `.secrets` file in this directory.
 If you want to protect the contents of a file using the `ops/scripts/secrets` helper script, it must match a pattern listed in `.secrets`.

 To avoid committing and pushing unencrypted secret files, use the included `ops/scripts/pre-commit` Git pre-commit hook from this directory: